DEVIAS: Learning Disentangled Video Representations of Action and Scene: DEVIAS

-\paragraph{Matching.} We categorize each slot as an action or scene by solving a bipartite matching problem.
-We use the cross-entropy between a true label (or a pseudo label) and a prediction as the cost function for matching.
-We generate class predictions using a classification head $\psi$, shared across the action and scene tasks, as shown in \figref{overview} (a).
+\textbf{Slot Matching.} Among $K$ learnable slots, DE selects an action and a scene slot by solving a $K$ to $2$ matching problem.
+We use the cross-entropy between a true label and a prediction as the cost function for the matching.
+We use a classification head $\psi$, shared across the action and scene tasks, for the prediction.
 After computing a $K \times 2$ cost matrix, we solve the matching problem using the Hungarian algorithm~\cite{kuhn1955hungarian}.
+Please see the supplementary material for details.